CactuseSecurity/firewall-orchestrator/documentation/revision-history.md

 ### 5.8.2 - 30.10.2022
 - new report type resolved tech info (no names)
 - fix for log file rotation issues (log lock)
-- ip-based tenant filtering start
 - fix change report warning for empty reports

 ### 6.0 - 02.11.2022
-- minor consolidation work and new version
+- clean-up work and new major version